allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 fast or agile, so we searched for a different solution to this problem.
 When we began our journey to microservices and containers, there were not so many solutions on the market as there are today.
 Most of them were not matured and not battle-proven.
-We evaluated a couple a of them and finally, we decided to use [Mesos](https://mesos.apache.org/) and
+We evaluated a couple of them and finally, we decided to use [Mesos](https://mesos.apache.org/) and
 Marathon as our main framework.
-Below is the story of our scaling issues with Marathon as our main (and so far only) framework on the top of Apache Mesos.
+Below is the story of our scaling issues with Marathon as our main (and so far only) framework on top of Apache Mesos.
 Below image is a snapshot of a traffic visualization for our services.
 It is generated with [vizceral](https://github.com/Netflix/vizceral).